The plastic recycling process is more complex than it might seem.

 Both methods are capable of separating some plastic fractions (ex: PE, PP and PET), but they do not have the same precision as Professor Mogens Hinge's new recycling technology.

-"The technology we have developed in collaboration with the university is nothing short of a breakthrough for our plastics recycling capacity.
-We look forward to installing the technology in our processing room and starting the long journey in earnest. towards the use of 100% of plastic waste."
+“The technology we have developed in collaboration with the university is nothing short of a game changer for our ability to recycle plastic.
+We can't wait to install the technology in our processing room and begin the long journey in earnest towards using 100% of plastic waste. "

-Through the new technology, it may be possible to effectively differentiate different types of plastics, paving the way for a safer and more environmentally friendly system.
+Through new technology, it may be possible to effectively differentiate different types of plastic, paving the way for a safer and more environmentally friendly system.